Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Abstract

+I present explicit examples of generalizations in relativistic quantum mechanics.
 First of all, I discuss the generalized spin-1/2 equations for neutrinos.
 They have been obtained by means of the Gersten-Sakurai method for derivations of arbitrary-spin relativistic equations.
 Possible physical consequences are discussed.
 Next, it is easy to check that both Dirac algebraic equation $Det (\hat p - m) =0$ and $Det (\hat p + m) =0$ for $u-$ and $v-$ 4-spinors have solutions with $p_0= \pm E_p =\pm \sqrt{{\bf p}^2 +m^2}$.
 The same is true for higher-spin equations.
 Meanwhile, every book considers the equality $p_0=E_p$ for both $u-$ and $v-$ spinors of the $(1/2,0)\oplus (0,1/2))$ representation only, thus applying the Dirac-Feynman-Stueckelberg procedure for elimination of the negative-energy solutions.
-The recent Ziino works (and, independently, the articles of several others) show that the Fock space can be doubled.
-We re-consider this possibility on the quantum field level for both $S=1/2$ and higher spin particles.
+The recent work by Ziino (and, independently, the articles of several others) show that the Fock space can be doubled.
+We re-consider this possibility on the quantum field level for $S=1/2$ particles.
 The third example is: we postulate the non-commutativity of 4-momenta, and we derive the mass splitting in the Dirac equation.
-The applications are discussed.
+Some applications are discussed.